elifesciences-publications/PPiSeq/README.md

 # PPiSeq
-code for second PPiSeq paper
+## Codes for the analyses of PPiSeq data
+### Analyses for Figure 1, 2, 3, 4A-C, 5, and Supplementary Figures S1-9
-To run the codes please download the addtional data (Mendeley Data, V1, doi: 10.17632/9ygwhk5cs3.1) and change the corresponeding directory in the script accordingly.
-Please check Read_me.txt in the data folder for the explanation of some datasets in the folder.
-There are separate script for each Figure panel (e.g. Figure1A) for Figure 1, 2, 3, 5, Figure 4A-C, and Supplementary Figures S1-9.
+There is a script for each figure panel (Figure1A).
+To run the codes please download the addtional datasets (Mendeley Data, V1, doi: 10.17632/9ygwhk5cs3.1), and change the corresponding directory in the script accordingly.
+You can find the explanations for some important datasets in Read_me.txt.
-For Figure 4D-F, Figure6, and Supplemenatry Figure S10, see belows (Darach edit).
+### Analyses for Figure 4D-F, 6, and Supplemenatry Figure S10
+(Darach edit)

 ## network properties